ChristineKitchens/UFOs/README.md

 - Country
 - Shape
 ## Analysis
-Client deliverable can be viewed by opening the [index.html](https://github.com/InRegards2Pluto/UFOs/blob/28f0901e87378c44f871cba3710697d8f3bfa7c7/index.html) inside of a web browser.
+The client deliverable can be viewed by opening the [index.html](https://github.com/InRegards2Pluto/UFOs/blob/28f0901e87378c44f871cba3710697d8f3bfa7c7/index.html) inside of a web browser.
 The user can scroll down the page to see all entries in the unfiltered table.

 ### How to Filter Table
 To filter rows, type the desired filter criteria into the filter form box to the left of the table.